AdMoR/admor.github.io/_posts/2021-12-30-Generating shapes with neural nets.markdown

 Before talking about the library, let's talk about the format.
 SVG for scalable vector graphics allows to draw a lot of stuff and unlike an image, it can be scaled to any desired size.

-The main tool that will be used is [the bezier curve]().
+The main tool that will be used is [the bezier curve](https://en.wikipedia.org/wiki/Bézier_curve).
 It is our atomic element to represent a stroke of a pen.
 In order to create a drawing, we will use a lot of them.

-So about the library :
+__So about the library__ :

 The base of this large size application is the library [diffvg](https://github.com/BachiLi/diffvg) that enables optimizing the parameters of a svg curve.
-It uses a concept similar to [the differentiable rendered]().
+It uses a concept similar to [the differentiable render](https://www.youtube.com/watch?v=tGJ4tEwhgo8).

 #### Learning an interesting drawing for the network